 The environmental science and policy program has everything you’ll need to support forays into the field, including access to two 4-wheel drive vehicles, a cargo trailer, a boat and boat trailer, two canoes, considerable camping equipment, and various research and prescribed burning equipment.

 Careers and Internships

 Even before you graduate, your preparation for practical and professional environmental work will culminate in a senior capstone project in the environmental sciences.
-Recent projects for real governmental and non-governmental clients have involved planning conservation corridors for Rwandan chimpanzees, restoration of Tallgrass prairie in Winnebago Nation tribal lands, and mapping habitat suitability for Sandhill Cranes and Ornate Box Turtles.
+Recent projects for real governmental and non-governmental clients have involved planning conservation corridors for Rwandan chimpanzees, restoration of tallgrass prairie in Winnebago Nation tribal lands, and mapping habitat suitability for Sandhill Cranes and Ornate Box Turtles.

 Iowa's central location in the nation allows students to experience a diversity of ecosystems and human communities during frequently offered weekend field trips.
-The program also connects students with ongoing environmental projects (for example an 8,000 acre prairie restoration project including bison and elk at the Neal Smith National Wildlife Refuge, 20 miles east of campus), with offerings at Iowa Lakeside Laboratory in Milford, Iowa (a biological field station), and with semester-long marine science experiences at the University of Southern Mississippi's Gulf Coast Research Laboratory in Ocean Springs, Mississippi.
+The program also connects students with ongoing environmental projects (for example, an 8,000-acre prairie restoration project including bison and elk at the Neal Smith National Wildlife Refuge, 20 miles east of campus), with offerings at Iowa Lakeside Laboratory in Milford, Iowa (a biological field station), and with semester-long marine science experiences at the University of Southern Mississippi's Gulf Coast Research Laboratory in Ocean Springs, Mississippi.

 Students have spent the summers working as research assistants, legislative aides, and for natural resource and environmental organizations.

-Examples of employers students have had include:
+Examples of summer employers include: